-- Since most games are dynamic, here we consider games whose ending phases are convergent. - Can be solved by the method of endgame databases if we can enumerate and store all possible positions at a certain stage. - Problems solved (mostly using retrograde analysis): - Nine Men's Morris: in the year 1995, a total of 7,673,759,269 states. - ▷ The game theoretic value is draw. - Mancala games - $\triangleright$ Awari: in the year 2002 whose game theoretic value is draw. - ▷ Kalah: in the year 2011 upto Kalah(6,6) whose game theoretic value is first player win. - Checkers - ▷ By combining endgame databases, middle-game databases and verification of opening-game analysis. - ▷ Solved the so called 100-year position in 1994. - $\triangleright$ The game is proved to be a draw in 2007. - ▷ A fair game.
+- Since most games are dynamic, here we consider games whose ending phases are convergent. - Can be solved by the method of endgame databases if we can enumerate and store all possible positions at a certain stage. - Problems solved (mostly using retrograde analysis): - Nine Men's Morris: (weakly) in the year 1995, a total of 7,673,759,269 states after the initial adding phase, and strongly in 2010. - ▶ The game theoretic value is draw. - Mancala games - \triangleright Awari: in the year 2002 whose game theoretic value is draw. - ▷ Kalah: in the year 20113 upto Kalah(6,6) whose game theoretic value is first player win.

-&lt;sup>3http://kalaha.krus.dk/
+3http://kalaha.krus.dk/